 EXAMPLES OF LOWER PRESSURE SITUATIONS

 - Most wood such as shingles, fences, decking, and roofing of course both wood and asphalt

 EXAMPLES OF HIGHER PRESSURE SURFACES

 * Pressure can be your best friend, or your worst enemy when not used properly.
 Professional power washers are well-versed in all phases of pressures and when to use high or low pressure.
 We know what tips to put on our machines, and the best cleaning products.
 We know when to use hot water, the proper safe distance to maintain from surfaces we are cleaning.
 We wash more houses than the average painting company.
-In fact between 2016 and 2017 we’re setting up a truck dedicated to nothing but power washing.
-We wash hundreds of homes every year.
+Our newest dedicated wash vehicle came on the road in summer of 2017, and it is very busy washing hundreds of homes every year.
 We are very safe, methodical, and efficient.

 Black streaks on your roof?
 Jeff Cohen explains what you need to know before you power wash your roof or house.